 INTRODUCTION

 There are a number of natural enemies of insect pests which co-exist with them in the different ecosystem.
 Amongst a very complex network of bio agents, the Chrysopid is known to be the most effective predator.
 Chrysopids commonly termed as green lacewings.
 Chrysopids have a tremendous potential to consume pests of crops.
-Among the three species of chrysopids, C. zastrowi sillemi and M. Boninensis are the most intensively studied species of Chrysopids because of its wide geographical distribution, broad habitats with a high relative frequency of occurrence, good searching ability and easy rearing in the laboratory.
+Among the three species of chrysopids, C. zastrowi sillemi and Mallada Boninensis (Okamoto) are the most intensively studied species of Chrysopids because of its wide geographical distribution, broad habitats with a high relative frequency of occurrence, good searching ability and easy rearing in the laboratory.
 Green lacewings are considered to be one of the most effective generalist predators used in biological control (McEwen et al., 2001).
 Adults are generally not predatory and feed on nectar, pollen or honeydew while a few of them are predatory (Coppel and Mertins, 1977).
 Amongst the Mallada spp., M. boninensis, M. basalis, M. aster and M. desjardinsi are important as these are found to be potential predators of aphids, leaf miners, psylla, blackfly and whitefly (Syed et al., 2008; Riddick, 2009).
 In recent years use of green lacewing species have been recommended for the IPM programme (Nehare et al., 2004).
-They can be successfully reared on eggs of C. cephalonica Stainton in the laboratory.
+They can be successfully reared on eggs of Corcyra cephalonica Stainton in the laboratory.

 The predation phenomena of the M. boninensis, are sometime not as simple as mentioned above but change with varying prey densities.
 It has been observed with many insect and small animal predators that when prey population increased, prey consumption also increased and consumption rate is the function of food density.
 Such a changing behaviour ultimately affect the predator's release pattern in a bio- control program and needs to be studied for better understanding under different ecosystems.
 Therefore, a study was designed to evaluate the predation rate of laboratory reared M. boninensis, on Corcyra eggs with the following objectives: (i) to determine predation rate of all larval instars under nine prey density levels and (ii) to study effect of prey density on the biology of M. boninensis.